Close

 She identified two distinct types of dog walking.
 Functional walks involve making sure our dogs get their daily exercise and are about meeting the needs of the dog.

 Research has shown that many dog owners admit to not walking their dogs as often or as long as they should.
-Dr Westgarth argues that functional walks are carried out because owners know their dogs need outdoor exercise but this can sometimes create a feeling of guilt, and aren't always viewed as fun for owners.
+Dr Westgarth argues that owners go for functional walks because they know their dogs need outdoor exercise.
+But this can sometimes create a feeling of guilt, and these walks aren't always seen as fun for owners.

-In contrast, recreational walks cater for both the needs of the dog and its owner.
-These type of walks are usually longer, take place during at weekends and in less urban settings.
+Recreational walks, on the other hand, cater for the needs of both dog and owner.
+These walks are usually longer, take place during at weekends and in less urban settings.
 Recreational walks were seen by dog owners as more enjoyable for them and their dogs.

 Dog walking reduces loneliness